vincenthz/hs-crypto-cipher/README.md

 Writing tests
 -------------

-Tests for blockcipher are already all included in crypto-cipher-tests.
+Tests for blockciphers are already all included in crypto-cipher-tests.

     import Crypto.Cipher.Tests
     main = defaultMain